10:15AM // Cozby Library and Community Commons

 As the City grew, so did its needs for a larger arts venue.
 In 2015, after a presentation from Theatre Coppell, the idea of an arts center was revisited, and the City contracted with Corgan Architects to perform preliminary program and site planning for either the existing theater’s renovation, renovation and expansion, and/or an option for the construction of a new theater located in Old Town Coppell.
 This preliminary programming study was reviewed by the City Council during their October 25, 2016 work session, and it was utilized to create the initial schematic design.

-On June 12, 2018, after numerous discussions, presentations to City Council and public hearings, the Coppell City Council voted six to one to approve the Guaranteed Maximum Price Amendment to the agreement between the City of Coppell and Core Construction, giving the City the green light to begin construction of a new Arts Center located in Old Town Coppell, the City's historic district.
+On June 12, 2018, after numerous discussions, presentations to City Council, public meetings, and a public hearing the Coppell City Council voted six to one to approve the Guaranteed Maximum Price Amendment to the agreement between the City of Coppell and Core Construction, giving the City the green light to begin construction of a new Arts Center located in Old Town Coppell, the City's historic district.
 At the July 24, 2018 meeting, the City Council unanimously voted to approve additional seats in the Main Stage Theater.

 Why were the original seating plans for the Arts Center expanded?In order to attract a wider range of shows and performances, the City Council decided that it would be necessary to increase the number of seats in the Main Theater to 441.
 The original plans included only 315 seats.